bng94/discord-features-handler/README.md

 When contributing to this repository, please first discuss the change you wish to make via issue before making a change or PR.

 ## Notes
 discord-features-handler allows you to create the command and event files by using the pre-define properties with the respective command name or event name (event name associated with the event, such as ready, messageCreate, messageUpdate, or interactionCreate as listed on [discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Client).
-This help the developer focus on creating features and functions for their discord bot without worrying about how to connect to the Discord API using discord.js.
+As a *flexible handler*, this help the developer focus on creating features and functions for their discord bot without worrying about how to connect to the Discord API using discord.js and focus on the main aspect of the bot which is the functionality.

 This is my first npm package that I created due to having three bots that I have created for different purposes and using the same formats.
 Feel free to check this package out, contribute, PR and send any issues that you come across!

-## Privacy Concerns
-We do not save or maintain any information of your bot token.
-Discord-Features-Handler requires your bot token, to allow async/await tasks inside the modules folder, which can enables databases connection such as for MongoDB.
-For MongoDB to work and allowing it to post and update channels.
-We need all our discord events, ready event and bot to be logged in to be able to connect to the servers which uses the databases and display the information when bot starts up.

 ## License